Griffon26/taserver/README.md

 3. Start the login server by running the main.py script in the server directory of this repository (preferably from a command window so you can read the errors if it exits for some reason).

+4. As administrator start taserverfirewall.py in the script directory of this repository.
+This script will manage firewall rules to keep kicked players out and only allow logged in players on the game server.

-4. Start both the dedicated server and the client using the shortcuts you created
+5. Start both the dedicated server and the client using the shortcuts you created

-5. You can log on with any credentials.
+6. You can log on with any credentials.
 They are not checked (yet).

-6. There should be only one server in the server list.
-When you connect to that you will be connecting to your own dedicated server.
+7. There should be two servers in the server list.
+When you connect to the "server on 127.0.0.1" you will be connecting to your own dedicated server.

 ## Limitations